padogrid/bundle-none-tutorial-padogrid/README.md

     └── myws [padogrid_0.9.21]
 ```

 An RWE (Root Workspaces Environment) is a workspace root directory that contains one or more workspaces.
-You can have more than one RWEs, each containing their own set of workspaces.
+You can have more than one RWE, each containing their own set of workspaces.
 A workspace contains PadoGrid components such as apps, clusters, Docker, groups, Kubernetes, and PadoGrid pods (Vagrant VMs).
 We will explore all the components individually.

-By default, PadoGrid initailly installs the RWE named, `myrwe`, and created the workspace named, `myws` in the RWE, `myrwe`.
+By default, PadoGrid initailly installs the RWE named, `myrwe`, and creates the workspace named, `myws` in the RWE, `myrwe`.

-You can also view each workspace component using the `show_*` command.
+You can also view each PadoGrid component using the `show_*` commands.

 ```bash
 padogrid show_rwe